streetwriters/notesnook/docs/help/contents/rich-text-editor/tables.md

 ## Delete table

 1. Select the table
-2. Click on table properties button top.
+2. Click on table properties button on top.
 3. Select `Delete table` from drop down menu

 ![Delete a table from the notes editor](/delete-table.png)